spacetelescope/gwcs/docs/index.rst

   >>> tangent_projection = models.Pix2Sky_TAN()
   >>> celestial_rotation = models.RotateNative2Celestial(30., 45., 180.)

-For the last transformation, the 3 arguments are, respectively:
+For the last transformation, the three arguments are, respectively:

 - Celestial longitude (i.e., RA) of the fiducial point (e.g., (0, 0) in the input
   spherical coordinates).